dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 The images from the dataset are made up of many different breeds of dogs and cats, including large felines like tigers and mountain lions since the amount of cat images available was a bit lower than dogs.
 Some of the images also picture humans, which the detector is essentially trained to ignore as background and focus on the cat vs. dog content.

 To get started, first make sure that you have [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) on your Jetson, then download the dataset below and kick off the training script.
-After that, we'll test the re-trained model in TensorRT by classifying some static test images and also on a live camera stream.
+After that, we'll test the re-trained model in TensorRT on some static images and a live camera feed.

 ## Downloading the Data